 Auto-size column widths

-Click on the Settings icon in the top-right corner of the Results tab and to turn on one of two options:
+Click on the settings icon in the top-right corner of the Results tab to configure the auto-sizing options:

 - Auto-size columns (compact) – Fits column sizes to screen